Originate/guide/security/README.md

 **Doing Authentication (with and without OAuth)**

 There usually are libraries and features bundled into frameworks that handle authentication but sometimes you may need to roll your own.
-Whether you're using Oauth or writing your own, the two most important things to remember are 1) **Always enable SSL in production** and 2) **Use cryptographically strong hash functions** .
+Whether you're using Oauth or writing your own, the two most important things to remember are 1) **Always enable SSL in production**, and 2) **Use cryptographically strong hash functions** .

 Authentication Basics w/o OAuth